Agent mode

 Working with the agent

-Changes made by the agent to your solution are not automatically saved to the database.
-As it works, all modifications remain local to your client and appear in a list of unsaved changes at the bottom of the AI panel, as shown below.
-You can click any item in the list to jump to its location in Create.
+Changes made to your Solution by the agent are not automatically saved to the database.
+The changes the agent makes remain local to your browser and appear in an Unsaved changes list at the bottom of the Appfarm AI sidebar.
+You can click any item in the list to jump to its location in Appfarm Create.
 Once the agent completes a task, you can review the changes and choose to save or revert them.
-Note that changes can't be reverted or saved while the agent is working.
+Changes can't be reverted or saved while the agent is working.

-When you save changes made by the agent, Create will create only one transaction in the change history for undo/redo.
-The transaction can include multiple changes and it will be stated how many items were changed.
+When you save changes made by the agent, Appfarm Create will create only one transaction in the change history for undo/redo.
+The transaction can include multiple changes.
+The undo/redo entry states how many items were changed.

-Any changes you make while there are unsaved changes in your solution will not be automatically saved to the database.
+Any changes you make while there are unsaved changes in your Solution will not be automatically saved to the database.
 Instead, they'll be added to the list of unsaved changes.
-Once you've saved or reverted these changes, Create will resume automatically saving your work.
+Once you've saved or reverted these changes, Appfarm Create will resume automatically saving your work.
+Please make sure to always save or revert the changes made by the AI!

 Error handling

-Like any AI, the agent can make mistakes.
+Like any AI tool, the agent can make mistakes.
 These mistakes may result in bugs in your app, such as faulty logic in an action or suboptimal UI.
-You can resolve these issues by prompting the agent—check out our Prompting guide for effective techniques—or by fixing them manually.
+You can resolve these issues by prompting the agent—see the Prompting guide for effective techniques—or by fixing them manually.

-The agent may also make changes to your models that aren't technically valid in Create.
-When the agent completes an operation, all changes go through a validation layer.
-If issues are detected, the error messages are automatically sent back to the agent, which will then attempt to fix them.
+The agent may also make changes to your models that aren't technically valid in Appfarm Create.
+When the agent completes an operation, all changes pass through a validation layer.
+If any errors are detected, these are automatically sent back to the agent, which will then attempt to fix them.
 If the agent can't resolve the errors after several attempts, it will pause and ask whether you'd like it to continue.

-Please help us avoid errors and improve the agent by providing feedback when you encounter issues.
-This can be done by clicking the or after the response provided by the agent.
+Please help us avoid errors and improve the agent by providing feedback when you encounter issues and click the or button after the response provided by the agent.

 Threads

 A thread is a conversation with the agent that may include a list of tasks.
-When you message the agent, the entire thread is used as context along with the status of all associated tasks.
+When you send a message to the agent, the entire thread is sent as context along with the status of all associated tasks.
+By default, Appfarm Create starts a new thread on a fresh reload of your Solution.

-Start new thread: Click the icon in the top right corner of the AI panel.
+Start new thread: Click the icon in the top right corner of the Appfarm AI sidebar.

-Show thread history: Click the icon in the top right corner of the AI panel to view your ten most recent threads in the current solution.
+Show thread history: Click the icon in the top right corner of the Appfarm AI sidebar to view your ten most recent threads in the current Solution.
 Select any thread to continue the conversation and complete unfinished tasks.

 Prompting guide

-Prompting refers to how you formulate the textual instructions to Appfarm AI.
+Prompting refers to how you formulate instructions to Appfarm AI.
 When using Appfarm AI in Agent mode, the way you formulate and structure your prompt directly influences the end result.
 A good prompt is specific and provides necessary context.
-Also, when building Apps, you should start small and work iteratively.
+When building apps, you will achieve best results by starting small and working iteratively.

 Be specific

-When building new apps: Instead of "Build an inventory management app", be specific about what you want to build: "Build an inventory management app for a mobile device, with a dashboard, UI and logic for managing tools, checkout tools and checkin tools".
-You may also use bullets for the list of functionalities.
+When building new apps: Instead of "Build an inventory management app", be specific about what you want to build: "Build an inventory management app for mobile devices, with a dashboard, UI and logic for managing tools, and checking tools in and out of storage".
+You can use bullet lists to describe functionality.

-When extending functionality: Instead of "Build a dashboard", be more specific: "Build a professional-looking dashboard for managers to get an overview of current tools status, with Tiles for tracking current status and a line chart showing checkouts last week".
+When extending functionality: Instead of "Build a dashboard", be specific about what it should show and for who: "Build a professional-looking dashboard for managers to get an overview of current tool status, with tiles for tracking current status and a line chart showing check-outs for the last 7 days".

 Provide context

-Being specific is great.
-But in many cases, the AI will benefit from your context: What is the industry you are building that inventory management for?
+Being specific is great, but in many cases, the agent will benefit from additional context.
+For example, what is the industry you are building your inventory management app for?
 Who are the users?
-Can you provide some known examples (other SaaSes) with the functionality you are looking for?
+Is there existing software you can reference with similar functionality to what you are looking for?

 When building new apps: "Build a field operations app" has little context.
-The AI would benefit from knowing where, when, or by whom this field operations app should be used.
-Try instead "Build a mobile field operations app for construction workers to register deviations (with categorisation and image upload), and register reception of material on the construction site".
+Appfarm AI would benefit from knowing where, when, or by whom this field operations app should be used.
+Try instead "Build a mobile field operations app for construction workers to register deviations with categorization and image upload, and to register receipt of material on the construction site".

 When extending functionality: Instead of "Create functionality for generating an order confirmation", try to add some context (and be more specific): "Extend this action: Add functionality for generating an order confirmation for customers submitting wedding cake orders from our website, and send the confirmation as an email attachment to the customer".